 Our legal right to ask for information is sections 6001, 6011, and 7651 and their regulations.
 They say that you must file a return or statement with the IRS and pay to the United States Treasury any tax for which you are liable.
 Your response is mandatory under these sections.
 Section 6109 requires you to provide your identifying number on the return.
 This is so we know who you are, and can process your return and other papers.
 You must fill in all parts of the tax form that apply to you.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.

 We ask for tax return information to carry out the tax laws of the United States.
 We need it to figure and collect the right amount of tax.

-If you do not file a return, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties and be subject to criminal prosecution.
+If you do not file a return, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties.
 We may also have to disallow any deductions shown on the tax return.
 This could make the tax higher or delay any refund, and the calculation of your social security benefits may be affected.